anassawalha95/AgentsOfCloudAssignment/README.md

 9. Add the validation for the front end side  and back end side
 10. Add start date and end date for the service buyer
 11. refactor the react components
+12. There is much much more to add